RS-PYTHON/rs-infra-core/docs/how-to/Credentials.md

 ## Reuse credentials

-Like in the example values, you can reuse crendentials already set up in the inventory files.
-This functionnality is used in the sample inventory for the S3 keys and endpoints that are often the same accross applications:
+Like in the example values, you can reuse credentials already set up in the inventory files.
+This functionality is used in the sample inventory for the S3 keys and endpoints that are often the same accross applications:

 ```yaml
 # {{ inventory_dir }}/host_vars/setup/main.yaml